Ahmadbakry11/nasa_fuel_calculator_module/README.md

       * I am using Highline for CLI purpose.
       * I am using RSpec as a testing framework

+  2. Assumptions I made.
+      * I am assuming that, each route has to start by a launching mission from any planet and end with landing.

+      * I am assuming that the mass of the equipment has to be positive.Just positive number.I did not found any constraints against the equipment weight.

-  2. How to run the app:
+  3. How to run the app:

       *  ```
           cd /your/project/directory